philipds2/BIO365-1/README.md

 Each directory in this repository contains instructions for completing an assignment.
 Please view the README.md files in these directories for instructions on completing and submitting these assignments.

 Suppose you would like to compare the output of your code against the expected output, you can do this with the `CheckOutput.py` script provided in this repository.
 Below is an example of how you would do this for problem 1 of Assignment-1.
+(These instructions should work on a UNIX-based system.
+If you are using a Windows computer, you might consider completing these assignments on the Supercomputer.)

 ```
 cd Assignment-1